Skip to content

 Vice president, membership

-Julie is a major projects leader, a Chartered Fellow of the Institution of Civil Engineers (ICE) Fellow of the Royal Institution of Chartered Surveyors and an Honorary Fellow of the Association of Project Management.
+Julie is a major projects leader, a Chartered Fellow of the Institution of Civil Engineers (ICE) and an Honorary Fellow of the Association of Project Management.

-Julie is also a Liveryman with the Worshipful Company of Engineers and is a ‘Freeman’ of the City of London.
+Julie was made a ‘Freeman’ of the City of London in 2020.
 Julie started her career as an apprentice and is passionate about social mobility and opportunity for all.

 Julie is a member of the ICE Trustee Board.
-She is the co-chair of the Low Carbon Energy Board.
 She has over 25 years of experience in the construction industry much of this involved in the delivery of major complex projects.
-Until the end of August she was an executive director of Arup where she led projects such as the Glaxo Group Research Campus, McLaren HQ, The Francis Crick Institute, HS2 Euston Station and the Transpennine Upgrade Project.
+Julie is a director with Mott MacDonald where she leads major programmes.
+She was previously of Arup where she led projects such as the Glaxo Group Research Campus, McLaren HQ, The Francis Crick Institute, HS2 Euston Station and the Transpennine Upgrade Project.
 Julie has over 16 years of experience in non-executive director roles across a number of sectors.

-She is particularly interested in sustainable futures for society, digital transformation, systems thinking, lifelong learning and social mobility.
+She is particularly interested in sustainable futures for society, systems thinking, increasing the pace of major infrastructure, lifelong learning and social mobility.

 She is a keen landscape photographer particularly long exposure shots.
 In fact, they are so good she is still a practicing engineer.